xapian/xapian/xapian-applications/omega/docs/overview.rst

 site.
 (Note that the ``--depth-limit`` option may come in handy if you have sites '/products' and '/products/large', or similar.)

-omindex has built-in support for indexing HTML, PHP, text files, and AbiWord documents.
+omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, and AbiWord documents.
 It can also index a number of other formats using external programs.
 Filter programs are run with CPU and memory limits to prevent a runaway filter from blocking indexing of other files.

-The following formats are currently supported (if you know of a reliable filter which can extract text from another useful file format, please let us know):
+The following formats are supported as standard (you can tell omindex to use other filters too - see below):

 * HTML (.html, .htm, .shtml)
 * PHP (.php) - our HTML parser knows to ignore PHP code